salsabilairbah/soal-shift-sisop-modul-1-I09-2021/README.md

 - After that sort
 - use uniq to count the uniqueness in the data
 - last sort descending

+no.c
+- First, to find the users' name, use cut until delimiter open bracket point field 2
+- second, cut again until delimiter close bracket in point field 1
+- then sort, and use uniq to count the uniqueness in the data
+- after thta, we can get the users'name
+- next, to calculate the error and info, both use grep
+- then just echo the name, info and error
+- done

+no.d
+- first, like in 1b, we count the error.
+- after that, we have to find the total error and the errorname by using echo and cut until delimiter space in point fiels 1 for totalerror and point field 2 for errorname
+- we echo the errorname and totalname
+- sed use to insert the data error, count into error_message.csv

+no.e
+-like number 1d, first we find the users' name
+-after we get the users' name, we have to get the total info and total error by using cat and grep in each totalinfo and totalerror
+- then, echo the user, totalinfo, and totalerror
+- sed use to insert the data username, info, and error to user_sttistic.csv

 NOMER 2
 no. a